 - Find a spot where you won't be disturbed.

-That way, you can focus on the problems with an objective view without emotion affecting mindful planning and clear thinking.
+Ensure that you have a quiet area free of disruptions.
+That way, you can focus on the problems objectively without emotion affecting mindful planning and clear thinking.

-Would you like one-on-one guidance with not only problem-solving skills, but other self-development, team building, employee relationships, and much more?
+Would you like one-on-one guidance with problem-solving skills, but other self-development, team building, employee relationships, and much more?
 Click here.
 Did you like this post?
 If you'd like to see more like this, have a look at these articles:

 This article was originally published on November 26, 2016, and has been updated (August 2023).